Recently, I’ve been invited by Jennifer of Dunbar Jones to join the lovely Nadnut, Jenjen as well as Sassyjan for a trip to Bintan Resort Lagoon.

 How very festive!

 We were given a cool drink and a wonderfully fragrant towel to freshen up, which I thought was a very nice touch and were given our keys.
-Not before long, we went headed to our separate rooms where all of us could not wait to explore.
+Not before long, we headed to our separate rooms where all of us could not wait to explore.

-Me and Jenjen had rooms in the same floor and while I passed her door, I noticed that Jenjen knocked on her door before opening.
+Me and Jenjen had rooms on the same floor and while I passed her door, I noticed that Jenjen knocked on her door before opening.
 I was puzzled.
 Its not like there was anyone inside.

 That was when Geri mentioned that it was a Chinese custom to knock on the door of a place you’ve never entered before as a form of salutation to the spirits.
 Interesting!
 That was something new to me.